AMSDavis/cadl/packages/cadl-rpaas-templates/README.md

                           Default: Employee

 Note:
-  a 'Yes' | 'Y' is needed by the prompt to allow the post script , the post script is to install cadl tools.
+  1. a 'Yes' | 'Y' is needed by the prompt to allow the post script , the post script is to install cadl tools.
+  2. the project name (by default is the project folder name, you can specify it through the '-n' option) should not contains special characters like '-', or it will be replaced by '_'.

 ```